mabel-dev/mabel/docs/05 Internals/Storage Engine/data-storage.md

 optimize database performance, a .map file.
 This is a JSON file which contains schema and zonemap information.

-The schema is used to speed up reading into a Relation (as opposed to reading into a DictSet).
-Relations are smaller and faster than DictSets and are the internal representation for the query-engine.
+The schema is used to speed up reading into a Relation